nathanc-analytics/warehouse-safety-analysis/README.md

 ## Data Collection

 Survey responses were collected from warehouse associates and package handlers.

-Participants rated workplace safety conditions using a Likert scale ranging from 1 (low risk) to 5 (high risk).
+Participants rated workplace conditions based on their perceived likelihood of contributing to workplace injuries.

 ## Statistical Methods